 Pride and Country Village

-This attraction has rightfully gained the title of largest village of unique shops in the state of Michigan.
+This attraction has rightfully gained the title of Michigan’s largest village of unique shops.
 It’s one of the most fun shopping spots until you drop for funky finds in Saginaw.
-There’s a broad selection here with vendors offering a bit of everything from clothes to jewelry to bath and body products to home decor.
+Vendors offer an eclectic selection of goods, from clothes to jewelry, bath and body products, and home decor.

 Explore a general store set in a charming, restored barn, a modern women’s fashion boutique in a schoolhouse from 1898, a seasonal store of festive inventory in an old mill, and much more.
 We always enjoy searching for that perfect Saginaw souvenir at Pride and Country Village.